Galaticash/CSE210-09/README.md

   - Player two moves using the I, K, J and L keys.
 - Each player's trail grows as they move.
 - Players try to maneuver so the opponent collides with their trail.
-- If a player collides with their opponent's trail...
+- If a player collides with their opponent's trail... <-- see professor's Snake example
   - A "game over" message is displayed in the middle of the screen.
   - The cycles turn white.
-  - Players keep moving and turning but don't run into each other. <-- see professor's Snake example
+  - Players keep moving and turning but don't run into each other.

 ## Classes
-We'll try and reach the goal of 16 classes by making a lot of smaller classes and more base classes

 | Class | Job |
 | ----- | --- |